2012–13 Sheffield Wednesday F.C. season: May

-4 May 2013 fell to the last game of the Championship season, which turned out to be the biggest and most important game of the season for Sheffield Wednesday as by the end of the match at home to Middlesbrough it would be known whether Sheffield Wednesday had secured Championship safety or been relegated to League One.
-In the biggest attendance of the season at Hillsborough the home players played to match the great atmosphere as they started brilliantly, with Jermaine Johnson firstly dribbling between several players before shooting well wide.
-After the early first chance the Owls could not stop creating chances as soon after Seyi Olofinjana volleyed over the bar.
+4 May 2013 fell to the last game of the Championship season, which turned out to be the biggest and most important game of the season for Sheffield Wednesday, as by the end of the match at home to Middlesbrough it would be known whether Sheffield Wednesday had secured Championship safety or been relegated to League One.
+In the biggest attendance of the season at Hillsborough, the home players played to match the atmosphere.
+They started brilliantly, with Jermaine Johnson firstly dribbling between several players before shooting wide.
+After the early first chance, the Owls could not stop creating chances as soon after Seyi Olofinjana volleyed over the bar.
 Wednesday's early attacking pressure soon paid off with just nine-minutes gone.
-A fantastic long through ball by Miguel Llera saw Steve Howard turn his man and fire an unstoppable shot into the roof of the net, sending Hillsborough wild.
-Middlesbrough's best chance of the half was a solo effort by Curtis Main but his shot went comfortably wide.
-Sheffield Wednesday continued to pressurise the Middlesbrough defence though and good play by Owls' Player of the Year Lewis Buxton lead to Jermaine Johnson's distance shot just going wide.
+A long through ball by Miguel Llera saw Steve Howard turn his man and fire an unstoppable shot into the roof of the net, sending Hillsborough wild.

+Middlesbrough's best chance of the half was a solo effort by Curtis Main but his shot went wide.
+Sheffield Wednesday continued to pressurise the Middlesbrough defence and good play by Owls' Player of the Year Lewis Buxton lead to Jermaine Johnson's distance shot just going wide.
 As the half hour make just passed a corner whipped in by Lewis Buxton was poked into the net by Leroy Lita to double the Owls' advantage and to step them closer to the win that would secure survival.
-Soon after the second-goal Jérémy Hélan won back the ball from the wide position and put in a clever ball towards Steve Howard to tap into the net, however Howard missed his kick and the ball deflected back off the goalkeeper back into his path, but this time his shot was somehow kept out by a magnificent goal line clearance.
-Before the half-time whistle was blown Wednesday created another great chance, or at least Danny Pugh did.
+Soon after the second-goal, Jérémy Hélan won back the ball from the wide position and put in a clever ball towards Steve Howard to tap into the net, however Howard missed his kick and the ball deflected back off the goalkeeper back into his path, but this time his shot was somehow kept out by a magnificent goal line clearance.
+Before the half-time whistle was blown Wednesday created another chance, or at least Danny Pugh did.
 Pugh took on two-players before firing a shot into the side netting.
-It could have been at least three or four goals for Sheffield Wednesday by half-time and they should have scored the third early in the second half as a back pass by Middlesbrough went straight to Leroy Lita whose shot was saved well by the opposing goalkeeper.
-The second half developed into a different game as neither team created many chances but Middlesbrough had the better of the play, a free header from a corner went over the bar and then Grant Leadbitter's long-distance shot went just wide of pulling a goal back for Middlesbrough.
-Sheffield Wednesday did have the last main chance of the game though when Leroy Lita's header went just wide, but at first the outcome looked terrifying as Lita collided with another player leading to teammates from both teams urgently going to the attention of Lita and calling for the club doctors and physios immediately.
-However, luckily Leroy Lita soon got up and although was subbed, walked off looking okay.
+It could have been at least three or four goals for Sheffield Wednesday by half-time and they should have scored the third early in the second half as a back pass by Middlesbrough went straight to Leroy Lita whose shot was saved by the opposing goalkeeper.

+The second half developed into a different game as neither team created many chances, but Middlesbrough had the better of the play, a free header from a corner went over the bar and then Grant Leadbitter's long-distance shot went just wide of pulling a goal back for Middlesbrough.
+Sheffield Wednesday did have the last main chance of the game though when Leroy Lita's header went just wide, but at first the outcome looked terrifying as Lita collided with another player, leading to teammates from both teams urgently going to the attention of Lita and calling for the club doctors and physios immediately.
+However, Leroy Lita soon got up and although was subbed, walked off looking okay.
 The final whistle eventually came at the end of five-minutes of stoppages, leading to a pitch invasion in celebration of Sheffield Wednesday confirming their place in next season's Football League Championship.

 Elsewhere, Wolverhampton Wanderers joined Bristol City in next season's League One along with Peterborough United after a last-minute conceded goal saw them go down instead of Barnsley.
 So far Doncaster Rovers and Bournemouth from League One, and Reading and Queens Park Rangers from the Premier League are confirmed be playing Championship football next season.